spockbots/city/docs/html/_sources/design.rst.txt

   1. sometimes the light sensor did not return a result
   2. We developed a calibration that drove over a line to calibrate our sensors.

-However, the reset block is only designed to use one Gyro and not 2
+Runs we are doing:

+Mission 1 -- Swing: